ThunderSword99/AI_Tank-Server/README.md

 ### Install modules
 #### :warning: Just installing in the first time you use

-- Open terminal in Visual Studio Code then type:
+- Open terminal in Visual Studio Code (Ctrl+J) then type:

 `npm install yarn`